LP 791-18: Planetary system

-The innermost planet, b, is a super-Earth and the outermost planet, c, is a mini-Neptune.
+The innermost planet, b, is a super-Earth and the outermost planet, c, is a sub-Neptune.
 They were discovered together in 2019.
 The middle planet, d, is an Earth-mass world discovered in 2023.
 It may potentially be tidally heated by interactions with planet c, which would lead to abundant volcanoes similar to Jupiter's moon Io.
 As the planet d is in the inner edge of the habitable zone, liquid water could condense on the side of the planet that faces away from the host star.

-In 2021 planet c was suggested for atmospheric analysis by the James Webb Space Telescope.
+In 2021 planet c was suggested for atmospheric analysis by the James Webb Space Telescope (JWST).
+In 2025, by using JWST the atmosphere of planet c was found to be rich in haze and methane (CH_{4}) but without clear evidence for carbon dioxide (CO_{2}), which is unlike that of other temperate sub-Neptune planets including K2-18b and TOI-270d.